maeldz/meetapp-web-frontend-reactjs/README.md

 ## :wrench: Running the project

-- First you need to set up and initialize the [backend](https://github.com/maeldz/meetapp-backend-nodejs).
+- First you need to set up and initialize the [server](https://github.com/maeldz/meetapp-backend-nodejs).
-- Install docker and create a postgres and redis container.
 - Clone this repository.
 - Install all dependencies using the command `yarn`.
 - Run `yarn start`.